 The fellowship is for five years in the first instance, and provides:

 - a basic salary, as determined by the host institution (normally up to £65 000 pa) with an additional Trust supplement of £12 500 pa

 - the essential costs of the research programme (e.g. consumables, equipment, research assistance, overseas allowances, collaborative travel and subsistence, fieldwork and data collection)

-- an inflation allowance and support to attend scientific meetings.
+- an inflation allowance and support to attend academic/scientific conferences

 Additional funding is available to enable institutions to recruit exceptional scientists to the UK from overseas.
 The International Recruitment Supplement (IRS) is designed to be part of the fellowship, providing a competitive start-up package and covering some of the other costs associated with an individual’s recruitment.
 Candidates are advised to speak to their host institution before submitting a preliminary application.

 Fellowships may be taken up on a part-time employment basis, where appropriate.

 This Fellowship is subject to competitive rolling scientific review every five years, and renewed awards will be funded on the basis that the Trust and the host institution will each provide 50 per cent of the Fellow's employment costs for the duration of any renewal period.